 This year at Calibre we are asking our members to join our 12 weeks Summer of Reading Challenge.
 Running from 14th June to 5th September, all you have to do is pledge to read a book a week and at the end of the challenge, send us a review of the best book you read.

 For our week 7 recommendation we're back in our favourite french village of Lansquenet-sous-Tannes, and back into the magical world of Chocolat.
-Vianne is now back living in the place that once rejected her and with Rosette, her youngest child, she runs her chocolate shop in the square, talks to her friends on the river, and is part of the community.
+In The Strawberry Thief, Vianne is now back living in the place that once rejected her and with Rosette, her youngest child, she runs her chocolate shop in the square, talks to her friends on the river, and is part of the community.
 Even Reynaud, the priest, has become a friend.

 But when old Narcisse, the florist, dies, leaving a parcel of land to Rosette and a written confession to Reynaud, the life of the sleepy village is once more thrown into disarray.
 Then the opening of a mysterious new shop in the place of the florist's across the square - one that mirrors the chocolaterie, and has a strange appeal of its own - seems to herald a change: a confrontation, a turbulence - even, perhaps, a murder.
 Faith.
 Secret.
 Magic.
 Murder... in the Chocolat books you can never really distinguish reality from magic, but in this book especially, the relationship between mother and daughters and the passing of time is highlighted in a truly great read.

 We're half way through our 12 weeks of summer reading, and our week 6 recommendation is for our young members and our young at heart members.
-It's a delightful tale of a life-changing friendship, a lost puffin and a lonely artist.
+The Puffin Keeper is a delightful tale of a life-changing friendship, a lost puffin and a lonely artist.
 It was Benjamin Postlethwaite's job all his long life to make sure the light shone brightly high up in the lighthouse on Puffin Island.
 Not once in all his years as lighthouse keeper had he ever let his light go out.
 But one day Postlethwaite has to singlehandly rescue 30 people from a terrible shipwreck.
 One of those rescued is a young boy who recently lost his father and is travelling to live with his grandparents in Devon.
 Enchanted by the lighthouse keeper and the lighthouse itself, which is full of magical paintings, the boy later retraces his steps to the now defunct lighthouse and discovers a home, a friend and an artistic vocation as well as an injured puffin that together they nurse back to health.
 This is a heartwarming story that will restore your faith in the power of friendship.

 In our week 5 recommendation we've selected a modern Agatha Christie, to give us a page-turning, suspenseful read!
 In The Guest List by Lucey Foley, set on a remote island off the coast of Ireland, a wedding celebration turns dark and deadly.
 As guests gather to celebrate the wedding of the handsome and charming groom (a rising television star) and the smart and ambitious bride (a magazine publisher) it's no suprise that the day has been planned down to the last details - the designer dress, the remote location, the luxe party favors, the boutique whiskey.
 But perfection is for plans, and people are all too human.
 As the champagne is popped and the festivities begin, resentments and petty jealousies begin to mingle with the reminiscences and well wishes.
 The groomsmen begin the drinking game from their school days.
 The bridesmaid not-so-accidentally ruins her dress.
 And then someone ends up dead.
 Who didn’t wish the happy couple well?
 And perhaps more importantly, why?